 EMERGENCY AND FIRST AID PROCEDURES: Call for medical aid.
 Employ first aid techniques recommended by the American Red Cross.
 If irritation or flash burns develop after exposure, consult a physician.

-CARCINOGENICITY: Chromium VI compounds, nickel compounds and silica (crystalline quartz) are classified as IARC Group 1 and NTP Group K carcinogens.
-Cobalt, nickel metal/alloys, titanium dioxide and welding fumes are classified as IARC Group 2B carcinogens.
+CARCINOGENICITY: Chromium VI compounds and nickel compounds are classified as IARCE Group 1 and NTP Group K carcinogens.
+Welding fumes and nickel metal/alloy are classified as an IARC Group 2B carcinogens.

 CALIFORNIA PROPOSITION 65: